MORE SYNCHRONICITIES –

 How deeply these synchronicities affect me and my world is hard to describe – although I’ll try my best.

-The trip from Denver to Langdon and back took all of about 57 hours - about 2/3 of which was spent driving.
+The trip from Denver to Langdon and back took all of about 57 hours – about 35 of which was spent driving.
 We put almost 2500 miles on the car.
-Since I can’t sleep in a moving vehicle, I got only a few hours sleep total over those three nights: none on Friday night, perhaps three hours on Saturday night, and an hour or two on Monday morning before work.
+I got only a few hours sleep total over those three nights: none on Friday night, perhaps three hours on Saturday night, and an hour or two on Monday morning before work.

 Wow.
 What a drive.
 Good thing my friend Lyn was with me to help out – and it was her first visit to a crop circle!